aws-samples/virtual-immersion-week-labs/basics-part-2/README.md

  * Type **ScapyLayer** into the _Name_ field.
  * Select _Upload a file from Amazon S3_.
  * In the _Amazon S3 link URL_ text field, enter the URL to the file within the bucket that was created for you.
-It is **s3://viw-lambda-ec2-lab-012345678901/scapy_layer.zip**, where 012345678901 is the account ID that you wrote down during the first steps.
+It is **s3://viw-lambda-ec2-lab-012345678901/scapy_layer.zip**, where 012345678901 is the number of the AWS account that you are currently logged using.
  * From the _Compatible runtimes - optional_ dropdown, choose **Python 3.8**.

 Once you are done, click on the _Create_ button at the bottom right corner.